Our Focus Areas

 - 2003 Data Release Conference Call, August 2004.

 - 2002 Data Release Conference Call, August 2003.

 Many analysts seek sub-state (county, metro area) health insurance estimates.
 The Census Bureau has developed modeled estimates, formerly using the CPS and based on multiple years of data, and most recently using the American Community Survey single years of data.
 SHADAC's October 2011 issue brief on new SAHIE estimates explains the methodology.

 - SHADAC issue Brief, Small Area Health Insurance Estimates from the Census Bureau: 2008 and 2009, October 2011

-- U.S. Census Bureau SAHIE web pag, including the most recent estimates
+- U.S. Census Bureau SAHIE web page, including the most recent estimates

 - Summary of SHADAC's October 2008 conference call to discuss the 2005 model-based Small Area Health Insurance Estimates.

 The Medicaid "undercount" is the phenomena resulting from a disparity between administrative reports and survey respondent self-reporting of Medicaid enrollment.
 Typically surveys under-report the number of enrollees, for a variety of reasons.
-These resources explain the findings from SHADAC's research and provide a correction tool.
+This resource explains the findings from SHADAC's research and provide a correction tool.